19hours/sg-statutes/Acts/Income Tax Act.md

 (2) Before approving the deduction of the investment from the balance in the SRS account, an SRS operator shall comply with subsection (3), unless the Comptroller has waived such compliance by notice in writing to the SRS operator.

-(3) The SRS operator shall collect from the SRS member or (if he is deceased) his legal personal representative tax at the rate of 22% on an amount that is equal to 50% of the total value of the investment to be deducted from the balance in the SRS account.
+(3) The SRS operator shall collect from the SRS member or (if he is deceased) his legal personal representative tax at the rate specified in section 43(1)(b) on an amount that is equal to 50% of the total value of the investment to be deducted from the balance in the SRS account.

-[Act 2 of 2016 wef 01/01/2016]

 (4) In subsection (3), the value of an investment shall be reckoned in accordance with the regulations made under section 10L(11).

-(5) If the Comptroller has given a written notice to the SRS operator requiring the SRS operator to collect tax at a higher or lower rate than 22%, then the reference to the rate of 22% in subsection (3) is a reference to the higher or lower rate.
+(5) If the Comptroller has given a written notice to the SRS operator requiring the SRS operator to collect tax at a higher or lower rate than that specified in section 43(1)(b), then the reference to the rate specified in section 43(1)(b) in subsection (3) shall be read as a reference to the higher or lower rate.

-[Act 2 of 2016 wef 01/01/2016]

 (6) The amount of tax collected under subsection (3) shall be a debt due from the SRS operator to the Government and shall be recoverable in the manner provided in section 89.